beartell/mbase/docs/source/index.rst

 Welcome to the MBASE libraries documentation.

-MBASE libraries are a set of libraries actively being maintained and developed by Mustafa Emre Erdog and the MBASE Software.
+MBASE libraries are a set of libraries actively being maintained and developed by Saul Emre Erdog and the MBASE Software.

 Its job is to supply the necessary tools and functionalities to develop high-quality programs